Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Bias of the 0/1 Electron Counter

 When repeating a 0/1 counting experiment $K$ times, the statistical uncertainty of the sample mean estimate $\bar\lambda$ improves with the number of samples taken $\frac{\sigma_{\bar{\lambda}}}{\bar{\lambda}} = \frac{1}{\sqrt{K}}\frac{\sigma_\lambda}{\lambda}$.
 However, we also introduce a bias because of the nonlinearity of the logarithm.
 By Jensen's inequality,

-The convex nature of $-\ln(x)$ results in a systematic bias towards higher $\hat\lambda$.
+The convex nature of $-\ln(x)$ results in a systematic bias toward higher $\hat\lambda$.
 An approximation of this bias can be derived using a second-order Taylor expansion of $f(x)=-\ln(x)$ around $x=P_0=\e^{-\lambda}$ and applying the shifting method\cite{ma2025}:

 A measurement will be significantly biased when the number of events in the counting experiment $N$ is low.
 The relative error of this bias drops below $10^{-3}$ for $N\gtrsim 1230$ events at $\lambda_\mathrm{opt}$.